abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 1. As instructed, open another Microsoft Edge window, browse to **https://microsoft.com/devicelogin** and when prompted, enter the code included in the message displayed in the PowerShell Remoting session.

-1. When prompted, authenticate by using the Azure AD Global Administrator user account you created in exercise 1, and then select **Continue**.
+1. When prompted, authenticate by using the Azure AD Global Administrator ODL user account that is present in lab guide Environment tab, and then select **Continue**.

 1. Switch back to the PowerShell Remoting session, enter the following command and press Enter to exit the PowerShell Remoting session to **SEA-SVR1**: